awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-mount-point.md

 # AWS::EC2::Instance Volume<a name="aws-properties-ec2-mount-point"></a>

-Specifies a volume to attach to an instance\.
+Specifies a volume to attach to an EC2 instance\.

- `Volume` is property is an embedded property of the [ AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) resource\.

 ## Syntax<a name="aws-properties-ec2-mount-point-syntax"></a>